erikpukinskis/prototype-narrative-editor/README.md

     heroku create whatever-you-want-to-call-this

-And finally "push" the code to Heroku, which tells them to actually set it up on the web:
+You'll have to choose a name of your own.
+And then finally "push" the code to Heroku, so they can set it up on the web:

     git push heroku master